 There’s no magic formula or standard set of Leading Indicators that works for every company.
 Leading Indicator KPIs only become powerful when you find that right lever to pull that impacts the results that are most important to your business.
 While we can’t tell you which leading indicators are most important in your business, we do have a proven process for determining the ones that will work for you:

 Leading Indicator KPI Step 1: Be clear about the business problem you are trying to solve, or the opportunity you are trying to maximize.

-Leading Indicator Step 2: Clarify the desired result, and make it SMART by setting success criteria on this result KPI.
+Leading KPI Step 2: Clarify the desired result, and make it SMART by setting success criteria on this result KPI.
 We use a simple Red-Yellow-Green method.

-Leading Indicator Step 3: Dig deeper with questions to determine how you get the results you want.
+Leading KPI Indicator Step 3: Dig deeper with questions to determine how you get the results you want.
 Most people don’t ask enough questions to get to a meaningful underlying Leading Indicator.

-Leading Indicator Step 4: Drive results by setting clear success criteria and putting your Leading and Results Indicators on a dashboard to status every week.
+Leading Indicator KPI Step 4: Drive results by setting clear success criteria and putting your Leading and Results Indicators on a dashboard to status every week.